 covers inpatient non-religious, non-medical care when these conditions are met:

-- You have a written election on file with Medicare indicating that your need for RNHCI care is based on both your eligibility and religious beliefs.
+- You have a written election on file with Medicare that your need for religious nonmedical health care institution care is based on both your eligibility and religious beliefs.
 The election must also indicate that if you decide to accept standard medical care, you’ll revoke the election and will have to wait 1 year after the first revocation and 5 years after subsequent revocations to be eligible for a new election to get religious nonmedical health care institution care services.